-How to promote mental well-being in the workplace
+How to support mental health and wellbeing in the workplace

 It is unsurprising that staff members who are physically and mentally healthy are generally more productive and engage better in the workplace.

-Unfortunately, due to the stigma around mental health, employers often don’t feel comfortable speaking to staff about their mental health.
+Unfortunately, due to the stigma around mental health, employers often don’t feel comfortable speaking to staff members about their mental health.
 Similarly, staff members may not feel comfortable speaking to their colleagues or supervisors if they need help because their mental health is poor.
+In fact, many employees who struggle with mental health are concerned that their employers will see them as less capable, weak, or unreliable.
+With so much change and uncertainty over the future of work, it’s no surprise that individuals struggle to bring up mental health at work.

-Poor mental health is common and understanding it can make all the difference to businesses and their employees.
+Poor mental health is common and understanding it can make all the difference to businesses and their ability to support their employees.
 A key step is to create an encouraging environment where awareness about mental health is increased and staff feel comfortable talking about their own mental health.

 Understanding the Equality Act 2010